Buy Now

 • The findings offer new insights for the long-term management of type 2 diabetes.

-In the United States, according to the Center for Disease Control (CDC) more than 37 million Americans have diabetes (about 1 in 10), and approximately 90-95% of them have type 2 diabetes.
-Type 2 diabetes most often develops in people over age 45, but more and more children, teens, and young adults are also developing it.
-Scientists at Tuffs University have uncovered a devastating health crisis stating that less than 7% of the U.S. adult population has good cardiometabolic health.
+In the United States, data from the Center for Disease Control (CDC) is alarming; more than 37 million Americans grapple with diabetes, roughly translating to 1 in 10 individuals.
+Among them, approximately 90-95% are diagnosed with type 2 diabetes.
+While this condition typically emerges in those over 45, its incidence is increasingly observed among children, teenagers, and young adults.
+Astonishingly, research from Tuffs University reveals a grim reality: less than 7% of the U.S. adult population enjoys good cardiometabolic health.

-Type 2 Diabetes results from insulin resistance, which happens when your blood glucose (sugar) levels are too high because the cells in your muscles, fat, and liver have stopped responding well to insulin.
-Insulin is a hormone produced in the pancreas, which helps convert glucose into energy.
-At first, the body produces more insulin to compensate, but eventually it can’t keep up with the level of resistance.
+Type 2 Diabetes is a condition primarily driven by insulin resistance, where your blood glucose (sugar) levels become elevated because the cells in your muscles, fat, and liver no longer respond effectively to insulin.
+Insulin, a hormone produced in the pancreas, plays a crucial role in converting glucose into energy.
+Initially, the body compensates by producing more insulin, but over time, it struggles to keep up with the growing resistance.

-Some people with type 2 diabetes can achieve near-normal blood sugar levels with diet and exercise alone, but many also need diabetes medication or insulin therapy.
-The decision about which drug is best depends on many factors, including blood sugar levels and other health problems that people with type 2 diabetes have.
+While some individuals with type 2 diabetes can achieve nearly normal blood sugar levels through diet and exercise alone, many require additional support through diabetes medication or insulin therapy.
+The choice of treatment depends on various factors, including blood sugar levels and the presence of other health issues associated with type 2 diabetes.

-Participants were randomly placed into one of four treatment groups.
-Three groups took metformin plus a medicine that increased insulin levels: sitagliptin, liraglutide, or glimepiride.
-The fourth group took metformin and insulin glargine U-100, a long-acting insulin.
+Participants were randomly assigned to one of four distinct treatment groups.
+Three of these groups received metformin alongside medications designed to boost insulin levels, including sitagliptin, liraglutide, or glimepiride.
+Meanwhile, the fourth group followed a regimen combining metformin with insulin glargine U-100, a long-acting insulin formulation.

 • Metformin: is a drug in the Biguanide group designed to lower blood sugar levels by reducing the amount of sugar produced by the liver.